- Undergraduate Admissions+

 We expect to admit a total of eight candidates a year across the Mathematics and combined disciplines courses.
 Usually, one of these will be reading Mathematics and Philosophy and the remaining seven candidates will be reading either Mathematics or Mathematical Sciences.
 Pembroke does not currently admit undergraduates to the courses in Mathematics and Computing or Mathematics and Statistics.

-Dr Raphael Hauser is the Senior Mathematics Tutor and Fellow in Applied Mathematics.
-His research interests are in complexity theory, optimisation and applied probability.
+Professor Raphael Hauser is the Senior Mathematics Tutor and Fellow in Applied Mathematics.
+His research interests are in optimisation, algorithms, and data science.

 The Courses in Mathematical Sciences (3 years) and in Mathematics (4 years)